George E. Akerson: Early career

 During his collegiate years, Akerson worked summers at the Minneapolis Tribune.
 After graduating from Harvard, Akerson worked there full-time as a reporter, with the 1912 Democratic National Convention as one of his first assignments.
 The Tribune made Akerson its Washington correspondent in 1921.

 While in Washington in the 1920s, Akerson advised the Republican Party on how to compete with the rising Non-Partisan League and Progressive movements in the Upper Midwest.
 That work brought Akerson to the attention of Herbert Hoover, who was then the Secretary of Commerce.
 Hoover had Akerson named as the secretary of the commission that ran the 1926 Sesquicentennial Exposition in Philadelphia, then hired Akerson as his private secretary.

 White House Press Secretary

 After Hoover's victory over Smith, Akerson served as White House Press Secretary, from 1929 to 1931, the first official holder of that title.

 During Akerson's tenure, the White House experienced increasing difficulties in its relations with the press corps.

 On January 2, 1931, Akerson resigned to take an executive position at the Paramount Famous Lasky Corporation.
 Hoover replaced him with Theodore Goldsmith Joslin.

 Later career and death

 Akerson worked at Paramount for two years, then became the executive secretary of the National Code Authority of the Paper Distributing Trade.

-Still aged in his 40s, Akerson developed kidney disease and died in 1937.
+Aged only in his 40s, Akerson developed kidney disease and died in 1937.